dachcom-digital/pimcore-i18n/docs/25_HrefLang.md

 - If not defined, NULL will be returned (which means, no x-default tag)
 > **Note**: It's possible to override the `getDefaultLocale()` method within a custom locale adapter.

 **Important:** Be sure that your defined default locale is valid (in current zone).
-Otherwise no x-default tag will be generated.
+Otherwise, no x-default tag will be generated.

 ## Static Routes
 If you're using static routes, please [read this](28_StaticRoutes.md) to enable href-lang tags for dynamic routes.